keskinonur/deepseek-engineer/README.md

 ## Contributing

-This is an experimental project showcasing DeepSeek reasoning model capabilities.
+This project showcases multi-provider AI capabilities with both cloud and local models.
 Contributions are welcome!

 ### **Development Setup**
 ```bash